Shiv123ani/Data_Analysis_Project/README.md

    ![image](https://github.com/user-attachments/assets/75cc456c-48bb-4854-baef-1ef590a51a6c)

+   Insights
+   The percentage of interuption rate is higher when shuffle mode is enabled(54.03%) as compared to when its turned off (32.42%)

-3. Which platforms have the highest shuffle mode usage?
+5. Which platforms have the highest shuffle mode usage?

-        select platform ,count(shuffle) as total_play from spotify_history group by platform order by total_play desc ;
+        select platform ,shuffle ,count(shuffle) as total_play from spotify_history group by platform,shuffle
+        order by total_play desc ;

       ![image](https://github.com/user-attachments/assets/c82cfef9-322c-44d8-8126-6febb9b8f418)

+   Insights
+   The highest shuffle mode was Andriod with 107754 shuffle plays when enabled and 31808 when disabled

-4. What percentage of tracks are stopped early versus completed?
+7. What percentage of tracks are stopped early versus completed?

        select count(*) as total_tracks_played ,sum(case when reason_end='trackdone' then 1 else 0 end) as complated_tracks ,sum(case
        when reason_end<>'trackdone' then 1 else 0 end) as stopped_early,cast(round(sum(case when reason_end<>'trackdone' then 1 else 0